Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 ## 23.09 programming environment

-The major novelty of this release of the Cray PE is the move to Clang/LLVM 16 as the base for the Cray Compiling Environment compilers, and AOCC 4.0 for the AMD CPU-only compilers.
+The major novelty of this release of the Cray PE is the move to Clang/LLVM 16 as the base for the Cray Compiling Environment compilers.
+After a future update of the Cray OS it should also be possible to use the updated AOCC 4.0 compilers and ROCm 5.5 will also be fully supported.
+However, for this to happen we are waiting on a new Long-Term Service release of the HPE Cray system software stack for Cray EX systems.

 Not all features of 23.09 are supported on the version of the OS on LUMI.
 In particular, though the newest versions of the Cray performance monitoring tools are installed on the